- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1: Response rules.
+Figure S2.
 Experimental raw data used for model fitting.
 Figure S3.
 Experimental vs. simulated profiles of IκBα and p38 activations in wildtype and mutant conditions using TNFR1 model B. Figure S4.
 Simulation of pre-mRNA and mRNA expression profiles of groups I, II and III genes.
 Figure S5.
 Simulation of NF-κB activation profiles with and without feedback mechanisms.
 Figure S6.
 The effects of in silico KOs on the expression profiles of groups I, II and III genes.
 Table S1.
 Estimation of the relative intensities of IκBα and p38 activation dynamics.
 Table S2.
 Sensitivity analysis of TNFR1 model A. Table S3.
 TNFR1 model B details.
 Table S4.
 List of primer sequences for RT-PCR.
 (DOCX 7 MB)

 About this article